Why should I choose this tour?

 Being an old New England city, Salem does have narrow downtown streets, brick and cobblestone walkways, and changeable weather (and in October, LOTS of people!).
-We acknowledge that walking tours may not be comfortable for everyone.
-If you have mobility needs and or other questions please feel free to contact us prior to signing up for a tour to discuss options with you.
+Rebecca acknowledges that walking tours may not be comfortable for everyone at in different weather and different times of the year.
+If you have mobility needs and or other questions please feel free to contact Rebecca prior to signing up for a tour to discuss options with you.

 Please do consult the weather forecast prior to your tour, and prepare to wear/bring raincoats, warm/dry clothing and shoes, or carry an umbrella as needed.

-I am hard of hearing: will I be able to hear the guide?Your guide will wear a voice amplifier to help guests to hear when loud traffic or other noises accompany the tour.
-If you have concerns before you book please feel free to contact us with any questions.
+Rebecca will wear a voice amplifier to help guests to hear when loud traffic or other noises accompany the tour.
+If you have concerns before you book please feel free to contact Rebecca with any questions.

 If a spooky nighttime ghost tour is what you’re hoping for, Salem has got you covered!
-There are many excellent ones to choose from in town, such as Salem Night Tour and Spellbound Tours.
+There are many excellent ones to choose from in town, such as the Salem Night Tour.